 I never thought I would actually get into an emergency situation, never.
-Then, in a matter of seconds my flight turned into an emergency.
+Then, in a matter of seconds it did.
 Luckily my training kicked into high gear, and in the end, me and my instructor got on the ground safely.
-A lot of people keep asking me how I was feeling what went through my head and how we handled the situation.
-Let’s go through the whole flight, step into my mind as I take you through everything that I’ve learned.
+A lot of people keep asking me how I was feeling, what went through my head and how we handled the situation.
+Let’s go through the whole flight; step into my mind as I take you through everything that I have learned from this experience.

 I overflew the runway while Frank, my instructor, changed the light bulbs of the landing indicator lights, maybe the nose gear light was the problem?
 Or did a circuit breaker pop out?
 We decided to go to the practice area to run the checklist.
 However, we did not notify the tower of a problem yet, since we still needed to figure out what the exact problem was.

 "We we’re committed to landing with the nose gear partially down.”

 At the practice area, I ran through the checklist and POH and did the radios while Frank took over the controls.
 We tried extending the gear with the emergency gear extension, and maneuvering the plane in such a way to try to knock the nose gear down.
 After all of this, we still didn’t know if our gear was down, to verify we headed back to North Perry and did a fly by so the tower could have a look at our gear.
 We knew it was going to be an interesting morning when we heard the following from tower; “Your nose gear doesn’t seem to be extended”.
 To which Frank also said to me in the cockpit.
 “I also have to take a leak!”.
 Here we are, flying away from the airport to troubleshoot the gear again with not one, but two emergencies.